wkumari/draft-vandergaast-edns-client-subnet/README.md

    Centralized Resolvers:  Recursive Resolvers that serve a
       topologically diverse network address space.

-   Optimized Reply:  A response from a nameserver that is optimized for
+   Tailored Response:  A response from a nameserver that is customized
-      the node that sent the query, normally based on performance (i.e. lowest latency, least number of hops, topological distance, ...).
+      for the node that sent the request, often based on performance (i.e. lowest latency, least number of hops, topological distance, ...).

-   Topologically Close:  Refers to two hosts being close in terms of
-      number of hops or time it takes for a packet to travel from one